okfn-brasil/serenata-de-amor/README-en.md

 Please read and follow our **[contributing guidelines](CONTRIBUTING.md)**.

 ## Joining the conversation
-The conversation about the project happens in a [Telegram](https://telegram.org/) group.
+The conversation about the project (always in English) happens in a [Telegram](https://telegram.org/) group.
 [Click here](https://telegram.me/joinchat/AKDWcwgjD0QPd6KqEG11tg) to join and get to know everyone involved.